OpenClaw

 Once configured, your OpenClaw sessions follow this pattern automatically:

-1. Session start: OpenClaw calls engram_query with the task description.
-Engram returns the 10–25 most relevant facts from the project's history.
+1. Session start: OpenClaw calls waystone_query with the task description.
+Waystone returns the 10–25 most relevant facts from the project's history.

 2. During the session: You work normally.
-OpenClaw may call engram_query again as the task evolves.
+OpenClaw may call waystone_query again as the task evolves.

-3. Session end: OpenClaw calls engram_extract with a summary.
-Engram extracts structured facts, detects which supersede prior decisions, and updates the graph.
+3. Session end: OpenClaw calls waystone_extract with a summary.
+Waystone extracts structured facts, detects which supersede prior decisions, and updates the graph.

 The graph grows across sessions.
 Each session starts with a sharp, relevant slice of accumulated project memory rather than a flat growing file.